andreimandrique/testing-practice/README.md

 jest
 ```

-to run all test or
+to run all test run

 ```
 jest /filename location/